christianurech/christianurech.github.io/index.md

 Don't hesitate to get in touch, if you want to do a project with me.
 At the intersection of algebraic geometry, group theory, and topology there are many beautiful and fun subjects on all levels.

 So far I have supervised the following projects:
-- Spring 2022: Master thesis of Jeanette Fernandez about automorphisms of Aut(A^2)
 - Spring 2022: Semester project of Marie Abadie about mapping class groups
 - Fall 2021: